JIAQI13/BootstrapJenkins/README.md

 ### all jenkins jobs and plugins are stored in version control
 ### using seed jobs to automated the jenkins pipeline deploy
 ### replace manually creating jenkins jobs
-### so all the jenkins piepeline jobs are saved in version control and can be easily reused
+### so all the jenkins piepeline jobs can be easily reused which is good for disaster recovery